-Although all the Conservation Work Parties are listed separately under Events, readers might find it helpful, as a quick reference, to have these listed altogether here.
+Although all the Conservation Work Parties are listed separately under Events, readers might find it helpful, as a quick reference, to have these listed all together here.
 For full details, please refer to the Events section.
 Always check with the Contact person beforehand.

 Southrey Wood F.C.

 2018: Wed 11th Apr; Wed 25th Apr; Wed 23rd May; Wed 27th Jun; Wed 25th Jul; Wed 15th Aug; Wed 12th Sep; Wed 10th Oct.

 Snakeholme Pit N.R.

 2018: Wed 9th May; Wed 13th Jun; Wed 11th Jul; Wed 1st Aug; Wed 29th Aug; Wed 26th Sep.

 In 1994, Pete Smith found his first Brown Hairstreak egg 'over-wintering on a protruding Blackthorn branch on a hedgerow near 'Fiveways' in Chambers Farm Wood.'
 Since then, as more was learned about the status and distribution of the butterfly, together with the Forestry Commission, the woodland has been managed to promote this rare species.
 Rotational coppicing of Blackthorn stands produced vigorous young growth favoured by the butterfly.
 Widening of the wood rides and conifer removal opened up areas too shady for the species.
 Egg counts were made each year with amazing results.
 Ten years later, in 2004, nearly 300 were found.
 The final total for this 2013-14 year has resulted in 3786 eggs!
 These are spread over a number of colonies in various Lincolnshire woods.